asnt/eccv2020-sharp-workshop/doc/evaluation.md

 positions.

+### Surface hit-rates

-- **Surface hit-rates**: consist of two rates that are computed in two directions (from estimation to reference $`h(E,R)`$, and from reference to estimation $`h(R,E)`$).
+Consist of two rates that are computed in two directions (from estimation to reference $`h(E,R)`$, and from reference to estimation $`h(R,E)`$).
 This rate indicates the amount of points sampled on the surface of a source mesh $`A`$ that have a correspondence along the normal direction in a target mesh $`B`$.
 In the two directions, the hit-rate is a score with a value in [0,1].

+### Surface area ratio

-- **Surface area ratio**: consists of a score that quantifies the similarity between the surface area of the estimation and that of the reference.
+Consists of a score that quantifies the similarity between the surface area of the estimation and that of the reference.
 This score consists of a value in [0,1].